 Why CBN must resist further monetary policy tightening

-Muda Yusuf, director, CPPE said that sustained tightened policy penalizes entrepreneurs especially the real sector as it increases cost of credit with heightened prospects of a backlash on growth.
+Muda Yusuf, director, the CEO at CPPE, said sustained tightened policy penalises entrepreneurs, especially the real sector, as it increases cost of credit with heightened prospects of a backlash on growth.

 “The deployment of monetary tightening tools should be put on pause.
 The Nigerian economy is not a credit driven economy which is why the tightening outcomes has been inconsequential as a tool to tame inflation.